dthies/moodle-qformat_crossxml/README.txt

 format and importing with this format.
 Short answer questions will be changed to multiple choice questions, and multiple choice questions in the file will be imported as short answer questions.
-If the Drag and Drop Matching matching question type is installed, the those questions will be switched with the standard matching type.
+If the Drag and Drop Matching matching question type is installed, those questions will be switched with the standard matching type.

-This directory should to question/format/glossary in Moodle installation directory.
+This directory should to question/format/crossxml in Moodle installation directory.
 Login as admin to complete plugin installation.
 Then select this format *Cross XML* during question bank import.